Nxele/PinYourAddressOnTheMap/README.md

 Step one register here https://developer.huawei.com/consumer/en/ you need an account to start using Huawei mobile serives on this app (PinYourAddressOnTheMap) we are going to use mapKit and location Kit

-#### 1. when you've registered please follow these steps to create you your first app on in AppGallery Connect
+#### 1. when you've registered please follow these steps to create you your first app on the AppGallery Connect
 link for the steps : https://developer.huawei.com/consumer/en/codelab/HMSPreparation/index.html#0

 Now open your application on android studio

-#### 2. configure maven repository address for the HMS SDK open build.gradle on the project layer
+#### 2. configure maven repository address for the HMS SDK open build.gradle on the project level layer
 please see the build.gradle from the PinYourAddressOnTheMap project

 ```